 The CPA has a special phone line directly to IRS personnel who are more adept at handling many of these issues than the taxpayer may encounter calling for themselves.
 Further, IRS agents are well trained and professional and will have much more knowledge than a typical taxpayer which the CPA can match or exceed.

-Tax representation services are not cheap but the potential savings in time and penalties can more than pay for them.
-CPAs can talk to the IRS for you and make sure you are treated fairly and professionally while working out an arrangement within the rules that will be to your best advantage.
+As a tax accountant, John Reddall can talk to the IRS for you and make sure you are treated fairly and professionally while working out an arrangement within the rules to your best advantage.

 Schedule a free consultation or inquire more about our services.

 Las Vegas, NV 89119